 Turns out there the canister is mostly empty

 I drained about 4mL of colourless electrolyte out which I believe is Sulphuric Acid.
 I did lose some so there might be as much as 5mL in the canister.
 But it is certainly not full, I estimate the canister volume to be ~12 cm2 so it is less than half filled with liquid

 Now turning to the top electrode.
-The canister is made with quite thick metal and is not easy to separate.
-I tried making a couple of small cuts, and digging out the rubber grommet surrounding the electrode but it is still tightly held
+The canister is not easy to separate, and formed with quite thick metal.
+I tried making a couple of small cuts, as well as digging out the rubber grommet surrounding the electrode but it is still tightly held

 So in the end I just went full on and hacked it apart?